 For the jus:

-3 1/2 to 4 pounds meaty beef bones, cut into 2- to 3-inch pieces
+- 3 1/2 to 4 pounds meaty beef bones, cut into 2- to 3-inch pieces

-2 tablespoonsvegetable oil
+- 2 tablespoons vegetable oil

-3/4 cup dry red wine
+- 3/4 cup dry red wine

-2 1/2 cups low-sodium beef broth
+- 2 1/2 cups low-sodium beef broth

-1 teaspoonkosher salt, plus more for seasoning
+- 1 teaspoon kosher salt, plus more for seasoning

-1/8 teaspoon freshly ground black pepper, plus more for seasoning
+- 1/8 teaspoon freshly ground black pepper, plus more for seasoning

 For the sandwiches:

-6 tablespoons unsalted butter (3/4 stick), at room temperature
+- 6 tablespoons unsalted butter (3/4 stick), at room temperature

-6 sweet French sandwich rolls, sliced in half horizontally
+- 6 sweet French sandwich rolls, sliced in half horizontally

 - 2Heat the oil in a Dutch oven or large, heavy-bottomed pot over medium-high heat until shimmering.
 Add half of the bones and sear until golden brown on all sides, adjusting the heat as needed so the bottom of the pan doesn’t burn, about 6 to 8 minutes total.
 Remove the bones to a large plate and repeat with the remaining bones.